The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as a domestic worker.

 Taking time off from work

 You are not required to take a weekly day off.
-If you choose to work, your employer must pay you overtime for that day.
+If you choose to work on this day of rest, your employer must pay you an overtime rate for each hour worked that day.

 How often must I be paid?